scouarn/datastructures/README.md

 # Data structure library

-Collection of various handy cross-platform pieces of code about data manipulation implemented in C with an homogeneous interface.
+Collection of various handy cross-platform pieces of code about data manipulation implemented in C (ansi standard) with an homogeneous interface.

 ## What's done :

+* error utility
 * linked list
-* error utility
 * hashtable
+* stack

 ## TODO :

-* fifo -- list with restrictions
-* lifo -- looping list
+* queue
 * dictionnary -- hashtable with string and no hash overlap
 * matrix
 * arbitrary precision int